General Questions on OEE as a Business Metric

 What training is provided?

 OEEsystems International’s PRISM™ implementation program includes training for users on the data collection, real-time performance feedback (ActNow™) and reporting from the system, as well as training for super- users on additional reporting and system configuration.
-All training is delivered on site by an OEEsystems International Consultant.
+All training is delivered by an OEEsystems International Consultant.
 Technical training for IT and Automation Engineering (e.g. database support and OPC support) is also available where required.

 Is there a User Manual supplied with the software?